tournesol-app/tournesol/browser-extension/README.md

 # Tournesol browser extension

-The extension allows to quickly rate a video from youtube on the Tournesol expert rating page.
+The extension allows to quickly rate a video from youtube on the Tournesol comparison page directly from a [Chrome](https://chrome.google.com/webstore/detail/tournesol-extension/nidimbejmadpggdgooppinedbggeacla?hl=en) or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/tournesol-extension/) browser or add a video to the rate later list.

 See the wiki page [Contribute to Tournesol](https://wiki.tournesol.app/index.php/Contribute_to_Tournesol) for details.